Skip to content

 Answer: $536 million.
 The crash nearly destroyed the North American home console market entirely.
 Retailers refused to stock video games for years afterward.

 The scale of the collapse shocks people.
 Over half a billion dollars in losses for one company.
-The 1983 crash was so severe that many in the industry thought home gaming was dead.
-It took Nintendo’s NES launch in 1985 to prove otherwise.
+The 1983 crash was so bad that many in the trade thought home gaming was dead.
+It took Nintendo’s NES launch in 1985 to prove them wrong.

 44. Nintendo and Atari nearly partnered to sell the Famicom (NES) in the US under the Atari brand.
 What derailed the deal?
 (Hard)